Moilamar/hunaja-wp/wp-content/plugins/wp-cerber/readme.txt

 * Create **Custom login URL** ([rename wp-login.php](http://wpcerber.com/how-to-rename-wp-login-php/)).
 * Cerber antispam engine for protecting any contact form.
 Automatically detects and moves spam comments to trash or deny it completely.
 * Log user, bot and hacker activities.
-* Cool notifications with powerful filters.
+* Cool notifications with powerful filters for activities.
 * Hide wp-login.php, wp-signup.php and wp-register.php from possible attacks and return 404 HTTP Error.
 * Hide wp-admin (dashboard) and return 404 HTTP Error when a user isn't logged in.
 * Immediately block IP or subnet when attempting to log in with non-existent or prohibited username.